reviczky/northumbria/modules/research/group_report.md

 # Introduction \reference[section:intro]{Section 1}

-NPS Intel group is an entity that is actively involved in the ongoing Cybersecurity Warfare on a global scale.
+NPS Intel group is an entity that is actively involved in the ongoing cyber security Warfare on a global scale.
 As the role of the internet in the business world continues to grow, this company is bound to increase its global significance.
-In the recent past, the group has positioned a great idea, where business organizations can be able to share cybersecurity incidents within their operations without the need of being identified or providing information about their business name when highlighting any incidents or threats.
+In the recent past, the group has positioned a great idea, where business organizations can be able to share cyber security incidents within their operations without the need of being identified or providing information about their business name when highlighting any incidents or threats.

 ## General Overview

-The proposed consultancy will focus on providing a platform that will enable business organizations to make claims or incidents anytime and anywhere, allowing businesses to share critical intelligence.
+The proposed consultancy will focus on providing a platform that will enable business organizations to make claims or incidents any time and anywhere, allowing businesses to share critical intelligence.
 This will be essential in the process of predicting and getting more pragmatic against potentially new cybersecurity threats/incidents.

 ### Project abstract

-NPS Intel is a business proposal for anonym intelligence sharing between corporations.
+NPS Intel is a business proposal for anonymous intelligence sharing between corporations.
 It provides the means for enterprises to share and collect threats from the cyber space in order to pro-actively assess and secure their environment from potential attacks. \par

 ### Reasons for the work

-Preventing cyberattacks is a matter of sharing information \cite[nc20] about existing and possible threats \cite[nc19]. \par In this regard, business organizations and governmental institutions must be provided with technology that allows for sufficient and effective information sharing and ultimately provide a better analysis and safer defence systems. \par
+Preventing cyber attacks is a matter of sharing information \cite[nc20] about existing and possible threats \cite[nc19]. \par In this regard, business organizations and governmental institutions must be provided with technology that allows for sufficient and effective information sharing and ultimately provide a better analysis and safer defence systems. \par

 \blank[line]

-Individuals and organizations that are involved in Cybercrime activities are very well organised.
+Individuals and organizations that are involved in cyber crime activities are very well organised.
 Therefore, business organizations must be capable of keeping their systems vigilant against potential threats. \par
 The application will enable businesses to combat cyber attacks effectively as well as learn from one another without necessarily knowing each other.
-The software application is centered on promoting high levels of anonymity with the involved parties during information sharing. \par
+The software application is centred on promoting high levels of anonymity with the involved parties during information sharing. \par

 \blank[line]

-Although there are already offerings available for intelligence gathering an sharing, this is a different approach by combining anonymity and intellience as a service. \par
+Although there are already offerings available for intelligence gathering and sharing, this is a different approach by combining anonymity and intelligence as a service. \par

 ### Project aims and deliverables

 The application will offer an easy to use and most importantly safe to use tool for information sharing while protecting organizational critical data. \par
-By promoting a safe way of sharing this critical information related to cybersecurity, business entities as well as governments will better equipped to cultivate a safer business environment. \par
+By promoting a safe way of sharing this critical information related to cyber security, business entities as well as governments will better equipped to cultivate a safer business environment. \par

 \blank[line]

 Moreover, the application includes a web dashboard, where one will be able to see all threats in real time during an incident. \par
-It will be able to present information regarding the approach adopted in breaching existing cybersecurity protocols with a detailed analysis of each individual event. \par
+It will be able to present information regarding the approach adopted in breaching existing cyber security protocols with a detailed analysis of each individual event. \par

 \blank[line]

 With this information, each business or individual could be in a position to initiate a tag system presented inside of the application that provides alerts on security issues that are relevant to each individual's business operations. \par
-Our consultancy group will review and analyse the collected data and hence provide the clients with access to information that is necessary in maintaining their cybersecurity.
+Our consultancy group will review and analyse the collected data and hence provide the clients with access to information that is necessary in maintaining their cyber security.
 However, the client must pay for the subscription module of our intelligence analysis. \par

 \blank[line]